 Ultra-fast broadband connectivity

-In 2022, there were 143,300 customers connected and using fibre broadband services in the greater Christchurch coverage area.
+In 2023, there were 150,000 customers connected and using fibre broadband services in the greater Christchurch coverage area.
 Since 2016, an average of 20,000 new customers have connected to the network each year.
-The network build was completed in 2019, with around 200,000 properties having the potential to access fibre.
-As a percentage of the fixed broadband market, marketshare has increased from 63% in 2018 to 74% in 2022.
+The network build was completed in 2018, with around 200,000 properties having the potential to access fibre.
+The network continues to extend to serve existing brownfield and new greenfield developments.

 Positive result